LAPD Metropolitan Division

-Metropolitan Division, commonly referred to as Metro Division or just Metro, is a division of the Los Angeles Police Department (LAPD) under its Special Operations Group.
-Metropolitan Division is responsible for managing the LAPD's specialized crime suppression, K-9, mounted, and SWAT units, named "platoons".
+Metropolitan Division, commonly referred to as Metro Division or just Metro, is an elite division of the Los Angeles Police Department (LAPD).
+It was formed in 1933 and is organized under the LAPD's Special Operations Group.
+Metropolitan Division is responsible for managing the LAPD's specialized crime suppression, K-9, mounted, and tactical units, named "platoons".

-Metropolitan Division is responsible for numerous duties including solving major crimes, search warrant service, dignitary protection, surveillance, counterterrorism, riot control, and resolving high-risk standoffs.
+Metropolitan Division is responsible for numerous duties including supporting regular patrol units, solving major crimes, search warrant service, dignitary protection, surveillance, counterterrorism, riot control, and resolving high-risk standoffs.
+As of 2019, Metropolitan Division consists of 392 officers across eight platoons.

 History

-The Metropolitan Division originated from the Reserve Unit which on April 16, 1933 was combined with the Vag Squad, Intelligence Bureau and several details from the Chief's Office to form the division.
+The Metropolitan Division originated from the Reserve Unit which, on April 16, 1933, was combined with the Vagrancy Squad, Intelligence Bureau, and several details from the Chief's Office to form the division.

-In 1968, the division more than doubled in size from 70 officers to approximately 200 officers.
-In 1997, following the North Hollywood shootout, the number of officers was increased to approximately 350 sworn officers and 16 civilian officers.
+In 1968, the division increased from 70 officers to approximately 200 officers.
+In 1997, the number of officers was increased to approximately 350 sworn officers and 16 civilian officers.

-On April 14, 2015, Mayor Eric Garcetti announced during the 2015 State of the City address that he would add more than 200 officers to division in an effort to control the crime rate which dramatically increased the year previously.
-This included a vehicle stop strategy being implemented by Chief Charlie Beck to address a spike in shootings in South L.A.
+On April 14, 2015, Mayor Eric Garcetti announced during the 2015 State of the City address that he would add more than 200 officers to the division in an effort to control the crime rate, which had dramatically increased the year before.
+This included a vehicle stop strategy being implemented by Chief Charlie Beck to address a spike in shootings in South Los Angeles.
 In 2016, the number of sworn officers in the division increased to 486.
 In 2019, the number of sworn officers was reduced to 392.

 The Reserve Unit was originally based out of Room 114 at Parker Center, the LAPD's former headquarters.
 The designation "114" is used today to refer to the Metropolitan Division headquarters.
-In 2016, Metropolitan Division relocated from LAPD Central Division in Downtown to the newly renovated former Rampart Division station that had been vacant since 2008.
+In 2016, Metropolitan Division relocated from LAPD Central Division in Downtown to the newly-renovated former Rampart Division station that had been vacant since 2008.